Amina al-Sadr: Life and career

 Aminah Haidar al-Sadr was born in 1937 in Kazimiyah, Baghdad where she would eventually establish several religious schools for girls.
 Bint al-Huda played a significant role in creating Islamic awareness among the Muslim women of Iraq.
 She was in her twenties when she began writing articles in al-Adwaa, an Islamic magazine printed by the religious intellectuals of Najaf, Iraq, in 1959.
 She was also well known for her participation in the Safar Uprising in 1977.

 Bint al-Huda grew up with a serious love of learning.
 She soon became aware of what she perceived to be the Muslim women's sufferings and the great disasters which were damaging Islamic ideology in her country.

-In 1980, the religious leader Ayatollah Sayyid Mohammad Baqir al-Sadr and his sister, Bint al-Huda, were arrested, brutally tortured and later executed by Saddam Hussein's regime due to their leading role in the opposition to the regime.
-The regime never returned her body, but her burial site is said to be in Wadi Al-Salam, Najaf.
+In 1980, she and her brother, the religious leader Ayatollah Sayyid Mohammad Baqir al-Sadr, were arrested, brutally tortured and later executed by Saddam Hussein's regime due to their leading role in the opposition to the regime.
+It has been reported that Saddam Hussein himself killed them.
+The Baathists delivered the bodies of Baqir al-Sadr and Bint al-Huda to their cousin Sayyid Mohammad al-Sadr, and were buried in the Wadi-us-Salaam graveyard in the holy city of Najaf the same night.